 Tips for visiting in all weathers

-- We're less busy on sunny days and at weekends
+- We're quieter on sunny days and at weekends

-- Enjoy indoor and outdoor family activity programmes, play equipment and gardens
+- Enjoy our indoor Biomes and outdoor gardens and play equipment

 With our vast indoor Biomes and huge Outdoor Gardens, Eden is a great place to visit whatever the weather.